-- 3.12.4 See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021). - 3.12.5 The Academy's internet filtering includes the prevention of access to extremist material in academy.
+- 3.12.4 See also Prevent Duty Guidance: for England and Wales,' HM Government, (March 2024). - 3.12.5 The Academy's internet filtering includes the prevention of access to extremist material in academy.

 3.13 Privately Fostered Children

 Private fostering is when a child under the age of 16, (under 18 if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or relative in their own home for 28 days or more.